 - as an FAQ - students ask questions and the teacher answers them - can often be started off from a series of known frequently asked questions from teacher emails or a course forum

-- create a collaborative encyclopedia on any topic relevant to your module
+- create a collaborative encyclopaedia on any topic relevant to your module

 - collect tips and tricks, recipes, book reviews